OpenDreamKit/OpenDreamKit.github.io/_posts/2018-03-15-jupyterhub-binder-convergence.md

     - cloud
 ---

 # About this document

 Nowadays, many institutions run a [JupyterHub](http://jupyterhub.org) server, providing their members with easy access to [Jupyter](http://jupyter.org)-based virtual environments (a.k.a. notebook servers), preinstalled with a stack of computational software, tailored to the typical needs of the institution's members.
-Meanwhile, since a few years, [Binder](http://mybinder.org) lets any user on the internet define, run, and share temporary virtual environments equipped with an arbitrary software stack ([examples](https://jupyter.org/try)).
+Meanwhile, since a few years ago, [Binder](http://mybinder.org) lets any user on the internet define, run, and share temporary virtual environments equipped with an arbitrary software stack ([examples](https://jupyter.org/try)).